How your attic’s ductwork can lead to moisture and mold problems, Baton Rouge, Zachary, Walker, and Surrounding Areas

 Why sweaty attic ductwork is a reason to sweat

-- Moisture can drip off the ducts onto insulation, and depending upon what type you have, compress it and reduce its R-value and effectiveness.
+- Moisture can drip off the ducts onto the insulation, and depending upon what type you have, compress it and reduce its R-value and effectiveness.

 - It can cause ugly ceiling leaks that get even uglier when they lead to ceiling collapse or drywall rot.